The Most Comprehensive List of GDrive Organisational Features

 Add relevant keywords directly in file descriptions

 File descriptions have a great deal of potential in helping manage files and sharing important information.
-Including searchable keywords in a file, descriptions make it quicker to identify them.
+Including searchable keywords in a file, and descriptions make it quicker to identify them.

 Google Drive’s advanced search makes it easy to search for specific words and file types, enabling quick access to relevant files without having to scroll through every single one.
 After you select an item, you’ll see corresponding information about the item in the details panel to the right of your documents list.
 Anyone on your team should be able to glance at these descriptions and know exactly what the files are.